SINGLE PARENT FAMILIES - PITFALLS

 A modern and quite worrying phenomenon is the rise in the number of single females with one or more children.
 It seems many young women rush to get pregnant and worry about the consequences afterwards, in the full knowledge the state will look after them from that time on.

 In the early stages of the relationship, the new family member is promised anything to overcome objections to the relationship continuing.
-In the belief these promises are real, he might let go of his other commitments, and this is almost inevitable, since relationships absorb time like a council wastes money.
+In the belief these promises are real, he might let go of his other commitments, and this is almost inevitable, since relationships absorb time like a council wastes public money.

 About a year in, children begin to think of the new addition to the family as a permanent fixture.
 If a male, he becomes the substitute father, with all that entails.
 Boys and girls have very different needs.
 Boys are generally easier for a substitute father to engage.
 They like all the things most men do: Cars, boats, planes and motors.
 Girls on the other hand are not so easy to find common ground.
 Girls like dancing, pink clothes and babies.

 After considering the above, you may agree that it is easier for a single bloke to join a single mum with a young boy, than a young girl (or a mix) and you'd be right - unless the bloke is a homosexual, when he might at first share some common ground with a girl!

 With the increase of in depth and very realistic television programs on the subject, plus the increase in sex education at schools, single parents and their children learn ruses to trap a partner on a long term basis.
 Let us suppose things are not working out.
 All the promises the single mother made to trap her mate have been systematically abandoned.
 Financial pressures may cause problems, or perhaps the mother's parents start chiming in to squeeze more from the hapless bloke, who is now outnumbered at least 3:1 or more.